 - (i) On 13 April 2021, the Company and its wholly-owned subsidiary, Heineken Marketing Malaysia Sdn.
 Bhd ("Companies"), had received a Writ of Summons dated 2 April 2021 and Statement of Claim dated 29 March 2021 filed by Thirteen Wings Sdn Bhd, Ashwin Kumar Kandiah (trading under Sivam Kandiah Enterprise, Ashwin Kandiah Enterprise and Skan Ventures), Astrike Sdn Bhd, Axcend Sdn Bhd, Turbo Booze Sdn Bhd and Hops Sdn Bhd ("Plaintiffs") under Kuala Lumpur High Court Civil Suit No. WA-22NCVC-221-04/2021 ("Suit") in respect of a dispute regarding the purchase and supply of the Company's products.
 The Plaintiffs are claiming among others that the Companies had failed to honour an alleged contract and are seeking for, among others, specific performance of an alleged contract, in the alternative, damages for breach of contract in the liquidated sum of RM26,520,000; and various consequential orders and declarations relating to various contract terms.
-The Companies had disputed the claims and filed their defence accordingly on 20 May 2021.
-The matter has been fixed for trial on 27 March 2023 to 31 March 2023. - (ii) On 6 December 2021, the Companies received another Writ of Summons and Statement of Claim filed by the Plaintiffs under Kuala Lumpur High Court Civil Suit No. WA-22NCVC-781-12/2021 ("Claim").
+The Companies had disputed the claims and filed their defence accordingly on 20 May 2021. - (ii) On 6 December 2021, the Companies received another Writ of Summons and Statement of Claim filed by the Plaintiffs under Kuala Lumpur High Court Civil Suit No. WA-22NCVC-781-12/2021 ("Claim").
 The Claim is related to the Suit filed in April 2021 as they arose from the same series of transactions, dealings and disputes between the Plaintiffs and the Companies.
-The Plaintiffs claimed that the Companies have breached the contract between the Plaintiffs and Heineken Marketing Malaysia Sdn Bhd relating to the Company's products ("Contract") and they are claiming, among others, the liquidated sum of RM58,225,545.
+The Plaintiffs claimed that the Companies have breached the contract between the Plaintiffs and Heineken Marketing Malaysia Sdn Bhd relating to the company's products ("Contract") and they are claiming, among others, the liquidated sum of RM58,225,545.
 As the Claim and the Suit are inter-related, the Plaintiffs have pleaded that they will be applying to have the Claim and the Suit consolidated and/or heard together.

 The directors are of the opinion that they have a strong defence against the Suit, which is frivolous and vexatious and the Claim, which is unwarranted, premature and vexatious.
 Correspondingly, the Companies had on 10 January 2022 filed their defence and counterclaim against the Plaintiffs in respect of Plaintiffs' breaches of the Contract and are claiming, among others, a sum of RM36,984,914.
-The Claim has been fixed for case management on 25 April 2022.
+The trial for the first suit was fixed on 27 until 31 March 2023 but was subsequently vacated until further direction from the court.
+Trial for the second suit has been fixed on 18 to 20 November 2024.